 The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is intended to help you understand our Company, our operations and our current operating environment.
-For an understanding of the significant factors that influenced our
+For an understanding of the significant factors that influenced our performance, the MD&A should be read in conjunction with the Consolidated Financial Statements and related Notes to Consolidated Financial Statements included in Part II, Item 8 - Financial Statements and Supplementary Data of our Annual Report.
+Our MD&A consists of the following sections:

-- Overview a brief description of our business and a discussion on the financial impact of the COVID-19 pandemic and other trends impacting our business - Results of Operations an analysis of the Consolidated Statements of Comprehensive Income included in the Consolidated Financial Statements - Liquidity and Capital Resources an analysis of cash flows, including capital expenditures, aggregate contractual obligations, share issuance and repurchase activity, and known trends that may impact liquidity - Off-Balance Sheet Arrangements a discussion of the off-balance sheet arrangements entered into by us - Critical Accounting Estimates a discussion of accounting policies that require critical judgments and estimates including recent accounting pronouncements
+- Overview a brief description of our business and a discussion on the financial impact of the COVID-19 pandemic and other trends impacting our business - Results of Operations an analysis of the Consolidated Statements of Comprehensive Income included in the Consolidated Financial Statements - Liquidity and Capital Resources an analysis of cash flows, including capital expenditures, aggregate contractual obligations, share issuance and repurchase activity, and known trends that may impact liquidity - Off-Balance Sheet Arrangements a discussion of the off-balance sheet arrangements entered into by us